The paradox of the compositionality of natural language: a neural machine translation case study: Experiments and results

-\paragraph{Test design} In our first setup, \texttt{S\;$\rightarrow$\;NP\;VP}, we consider recombinations of noun and verb phrases.
-We extract translations for all input sentences from the templates from \S\ref{sec:data}, as well as versions of them in which we adapt either (1) the noun (NP $\rightarrow$ NP') or (2) the verb phrase (VP $\rightarrow$ VP').
+\paragraph{Test design} The first setup, \texttt{S\;$\rightarrow$\;NP\;VP}, concerns recombinations of noun and verb phrases.
+We extract translations for input sentences from the templates from \S\ref{sec:data}, as well as versions of them with the (1) noun (NP $\rightarrow$ NP') or (2) verb phrase (VP $\rightarrow$ VP') adapted.
 In (1), a noun from the NP in the subject position is replaced with a different noun while preserving number agreement with the VP.
 In (2), a noun in the VP is replaced.
 NP $\rightarrow$ NP' is applied to both synthetic and semi-natural data; VP $\rightarrow$ VP' only to synthetic data.
 We use 500 samples per template per condition per data type.

-In our second setup, \texttt{S\;$\rightarrow$\;S\;CONJ\;S}, we concatenate phrases using `and', and we test whether the translation of the second sentence is dependent on the (independently sampled) first sentence.
+The second setup, \texttt{S\;$\rightarrow$\;S\;CONJ\;S}, involves phrases concatenated using \exa{and}, and tests whether the translation of the second sentence is dependent on the first sentence.
 We concatenate two sentences ($\text{S}_1$ and $\text{S}_2$) from different templates, and we consider again two different conditions.
 First, in condition $\text{S}_1\rightarrow\text{S}^\prime_1$, we make a minimal change to $\text{S}_1$ yielding $\text{S}^\prime_1$ by changing the noun in its verb phrase.
 In $\text{S}_1\rightarrow\text{S}_3$, instead, we replace $\text{S}_1$ with a sentence $\text{S}_3$ that is sampled from a template different from $\text{S}_1$.
 We compare the translation of $\text{S}_2$ in all conditions.
-In preparing the data, the first conjunct is sampled from the synthetic data templates.
+For consistency, the first conjunct is always sampled from the synthetic data templates.
 The second conjunct is sampled from synthetic data, semi-natural data, or from natural sentences sampled from \textsc{OPUS} with similar lengths and word-frequencies as the semi-natural inputs.
 We use 500 samples per template per condition per data type.
+Figure~\ref{fig:systematicity_explanation} provides an illustration of the different setups experimented with.

 \paragraph{Evaluation} In artificial domains, systematicity is evaluated by leaving out combinations of `known components' from the training data and using them for testing purposes.
 The necessary familiarity of the components (the fact that they are `known') is ensured by high training accuracies, and systematicity is quantified by measuring the test set accuracy.
 If the training data is a natural corpus and the model is evaluated with a measure like BLEU in MT, this strategy is not available.
 We observe that being systematic requires being consistent in the interpretation assigned to a (sub)expression across contexts, both in artificial and natural domains.
 Here, we, therefore, focus on \textbf{consistency} rather than accuracy, allowing us to employ a model-driven approach that evaluates the model's systematicity as the consistency of the translations when presenting words or phrases in multiple contexts.